springtype-org/st-bus/README.md

 <h2 align="center">Purpose</h2>

-This is an exremely tiny, yet powerful library eventing. `st-bus` makes decoupled component architecture and state mutation notification dead simple.
+This is an exremely tiny, yet powerful eventing library. `st-bus` makes it easy to decouple components.
+If one component wants to tell another component that something happend, `emit` is called.
+In another component, `on` is called to listen for such events.

 <h2 align="center">Features</h2>